CalebG6/Ncae-DNS-and-MikroTik/README.md

 the only thing you need to edit in here is incrementing the Serial by 1) ;
-@  IN  NS  [name of the DNS server machine] www  IN A    [ip address of the website]
+@  IN  NS  [name of the DNS server machine]
+[name of DNS server machine]  IN  A [DNS IP] ; this line must be here espcially if webserver is not the DNS server www  IN A    [ip address of the website]
 [add whatever other things you need here following that format]
 ```